AyonRRahman/Dsacstar-with-homographyloss/README.md

 ```

 ## Training
-The training consists of two parts: Initializing scene coordinate regression, and end-to-end training.The training consists of two parts: Initializing scene coordinate regression, and end-to-end training.
 For training, run the following command
 ```
 python dsacstar_training_with_homography.py <Dataset-Name> <Scene-Name>  --iterations 10000 --network_in <Path to file for initializing the Network>